Nuevo Estadio Azul: Recent developments

 In 2024 and 2025, several possible sites for the stadium were reported, including a location in the Refinería 18 de Marzo area in the borough of Azcapotzalco, Mexico City.
 This location was seen as viable due to its accessibility and space.
 In contrast, another reported site in Magdalena Contreras was publicly denied by the borough mayor, who clarified that no plans had been formally submitted.

-Víctor Velázquez has stated that once a location is secured, construction of the stadium could take approximately two and a half years.
+Velázquez has stated that once a location is secured, construction of the stadium could take approximately two and a half years.
 The proposed venue would reportedly hold between 35,000 and 45,000 spectators and feature modern amenities, including an adjacent hotel.
 However, the club currently maintains a lease with Estadio Azteca through 2031, which may influence the timeline for the new stadium's development.